Bringing Home Lunar New Year

 Lunar New Year @ SJPL

 At SJPL, we will be hosting special Lunar New Year Storytimes throughout the city.
 Check the times for your local branch.
 Many branches will be hosting lion dances and craft programs.
 Santa Clara County Parks will be hosting Lunar New Year at Casa Grande, a local Almaden Quicksilver Mining Museum, where you can discover local Chinese history in the hills south of San Jose.
-Or traipse over to San Jose Children's Discovery Museum, where festivities are planned every year for children.
+Another free family event is Lunar New Year of the Horse at History San Jose.

 Yummy Food and Cookbooks for Lunar New Year